«With Costanzo we slaughtered each other, but time erases everything. Me at the funeral? It is not elegant»- breaking latest news-breakinglatest.news-Breaking Latest News

 But it didn’t end well.

 Since yesterday morning there has been a unanimous chorus on Maurizio: great master of television.
-Was it like this for her too?
+Was it like this for you too?

-Certainly: I married Maurizio when he was on television.
-One day in Milan, at dinner, everyone introduced me together: Sandra Mondaini, Raimondo Vianello, Corrado with his wife.
-I was about to faint.
+«Of course: I married Maurizio when he was in television.
+One day in Milan, at dinner, he introduced me all together: Sandra Mondaini, Raimondo Vianello, Corrado with his wife.
+I was about to faint”.

 But what did he really teach her?